mroyalreddy07/Microsoft-Power-BI-PWC-PowerBI-Virtual-Case-Experience/README.md

 Your manager, Giulia, will mentor you through your Power BI upskilling journey, helping you become a data expert and Digital Accelerator.
 A key client has already reached out, seeking your expertise in visualizing their data, paving the way for impactful insights and solutions.

-**Task Two: Call Center Analysis | Pwc Switzerland Power BI Virtual Case Experience**
+**Call Center Analysis | Pwc Switzerland Power BI Virtual Case Experience**

 ![image](https://github.com/user-attachments/assets/180f4374-ea45-41be-905e-a41026775072)

 **This virtual experience program consists of 3 tasks:**

-Task 1: Call Centre Trends Create Dashboard -  Visualizing  & agent behaviour Task 2: Customer Retention - create a dashboard that visualizes customer demographics and insights.
+Task 1: Call Centre Trends Create Dashboard - Visualizing  & agent behaviour.
+Task 2: Customer Retention - create a dashboard that visualizes customer demographics and insights.
-Task 3: Diversity & Inclusion
+Task 3: Diversity & Inclusion.

 # Table of contents
 * Data Sourcing